gopher-systems/.github/profile/README.md

 You can read the README of each system and implement it yourself before seeing our solution.
 This way, you can practice your system implementation and also see different approaches to solving the same problem

+If you want to learn more about how systems are managed, the code of conduct, and how to contribute to systems, see the [Gopher Systems guide]()

 ## Difficulty

 Filter the systems by difficulty of implementation